-- Extensive research and educational tools: Speaking of research, Schwab offers a lot of it.
-From market commentary to stock screeners, advanced charting to Schwab stock lists, the broker offers many resources that allow you to ferret out interesting stock ideas.
-All of that is aided by stock pages with news, press releases and SEC filings to help you with your primary research.
-You’ll also receive free research from Morningstar, Ned Davis, Credit Suisse, CFRA and others.
-It’s a wide range of well-regarded reports.
-Meanwhile, those just getting started will benefit from online courses and modules that get you up to speed on how to invest.
+- Extensive research and educational tools: Schwab offers a lot of research.
+From market commentary to stock screeners, advanced charting to Schwab stock lists, the broker offers plenty of resources that allow you to dig for interesting stock ideas.
+All of that is bolstered by stock pages with news, press releases and SEC filings to help you with your primary research.
+There’s also free research available from Morningstar, Ned Davis, Credit Suisse, CFRA and others.
+It’s a wide selection of well-regarded reports.
+Schwab also offers an online Learning Center with on-demand educational content and virtual workshops for those looking to boost their know-how.

-- Customer service: Need someone on the phone at 3 a.m.?
+- Great customer service: Need someone on the phone at 3 a.m.?
 Schwab can handle that.
 The company offers phone service 24 hours a day, seven days a week.
-But if you don’t need that level of service, Schwab also offers web chat and email.
-Plus, while Charles Schwab is known for its discount online service, the company also has more than 340 branches around the U.S.so you can stop by for a full consultation.
-You really can interact in any way that works for you.
+If you don’t need that kind of reachability, Schwab also offers web chat and email.
+Plus, even though Charles Schwab is known for its discount online service, the company also has more than 300 branches around the U.S., so you can stop by for a full consultation.

 Drawbacks of Charles Schwab